V Cert Aspiration Awards 2018

 We had a great response and received a number of very compelling entries from hardworking learners.
-We’re delighted to announce that the winner of the Pupil of the Year award is Emma Owen, a pupil at Everton Free School who after a tough start and expulsions from 2 previous schools, has reengaged with education, using learning techniques to reach her potential.
+We’re delighted to announce that the winner of the Learner of the Year award is Emma Owen, a learner at Everton Free School who after a tough start and expulsions from 2 previous schools, has reengaged with education, using learning techniques to reach her potential.

 Highly Commended: Nicholas Earl-Phillipps